 Eventually, your case will be heard by the judge.
 In some counties, you and your attorney will take seats at a table in front of the judge with your opposing party and their attorney at another table next to yours.
 If you're familiar with TV shows that show courtroom scenes, this should be familiar to you.

 In other counties, like Harris, all parties and their attorneys will stand before the bench and conduct your hearing on your feet.
 Remember- I warned you about comfortable shoes!

-Come back and join us tomorrow to learn more about the ins and outs of Texas Family Law cases
+Come back and join us tomorrow to learn more about the ins and outs of Texas Family Law cases.

-Obviously, this blog post and the ones to follow cannot take the place of specific legal advice from a licensed family law attorney.
+This blog post and the ones to follow cannot take the place of specific legal advice from a licensed family law attorney.

-For that, I would recommend that you contact the Law Office of Bryan Fagan, PLLC today to learn more about your case.
-In a free of charge consultation with one of our licensed family law attorneys, your questions can be answered in a comfortable environment.
+For that, I would recommend that you contact the Law Office of Bryan Fagan, PLLC, today to learn more about your case.
+In a free-of-charge consultation with one of our licensed family law attorneys, your questions can be answered in a comfortable environment.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"